f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_Nutanix.rst

 .. image:: ./Assets/big_ip_vms_nutanix.jpg

-From the Nutanix console, you can able to see two BIG-IPs are deployed.
+4. From the above screenshot , you can able to see couple of BIG-IPs are deployed successfully in Nutanix platform.

 Stage 2: Migrating Standby BIG-IP VE to Nutanix
 --------------------------------------------------